I - Anomaly

 “I know where it is, thank you,” Buckley said, interrupting what would have been a lengthy discourse involving out-of-the-way directions.

-In a continued effort to distract Buckley, I attempted to engage either agent in conversation, several times.
+In a continued effort to distract Buckley, I attempted several times to engage either agent in conversation.
 Unfortunately, neither of them displayed much interest in casual banter.
 Silence was the answer to every question I posed.
 Their anti-social behavior left me feeling completely helpless and more than nervous.

 Not only did Buckley know exactly where he was going, he deliberately took the most direct route.
 Time began to run out with each passing mile.
 If Ryan Capcoseve was going to show up, he needed to do so within the next few minutes or my ass was going to have some serious explaining to do when Buckley and Water found only computer disks in my safe deposit box.

-After an eternity, with only a few miles left until my fate became inevitability, a robotic chirp filled the air, emanating from Waters’ direction.
+After an eternity and with only a few miles left until my fate became inevitability, a robotic chirp filled the air.
+It emanated from Waters’ direction.
 She reached into her suit jacket, withdrew a small cell phone like device, and flipped it open.
 A voice resounded from the device as Waters held it up.
 “Buckley, Waters, report.”

 Waters answered, “Anomaly located.
 En route to--”